▪Christmas in cards

 They are published and printed by the Carmelite convent at Quidenham, which houses the community of nuns of which Marga was a member (as Sister Margaret Of The Mother Of God) between 1923 and her death in 1953.
 The nuns at Quidenham still honour her memory.

-Curiously, only one of the seven Marga Christmas cards printed by Quidenham is actually of a stained-glass window – the ‘Paris’ Nativity window.
-This window was created in the 1930s by her, and, after some moves, was eventually installed in Quidenham Chapel.
+Curiously, only one of the eight Marga Christmas cards printed by Quidenham is actually of a stained-glass window – the ‘Paris’ Nativity window.
+(This window was created in the 1930s by her, and, after some moves, was eventually installed in Quidenham Chapel).

-Another one in this series of cards also features the early sketch that Marga made for that ‘Paris’ Nativity window (see pic, below).
+One in this series of cards features the early sketch that Marga made for that ‘Paris’ Nativity window (see pic, below), though, currently (2022) it has sold out.

 Arts & Crafts

 Marga designed many illustrated cards in her lifetime, but these should not be seen just as the casual works of a quiet moment.
 In fact, these ‘minor works’ reflect the Arts & Crafts ethos she learnt as a student: an ethos which called on artists to be pluri-disciplinary craftspeople, and to experiment with different media.
-For example, her ‘Bethlehem’ card (see below) is an example of a very innovative approach to the City Of God motif she depicted so often elsewhere but one that would not have worked in glass.
+For example, her ‘Bethlehem’ card (see below, currently (2022) sold out) is an example of a very innovative approach to the City Of God motif she depicted so often elsewhere but one that would not have worked in glass.

 The last two of the Quidenham-printed cards are actually photographs.
 These show the life-size painted Nativity figures put together and created by Marga for the private Christmas services at Quidenham.

-You’ll find details of the seven cards, and their prices, on the Quidenham website:
+You’ll find details of the cards, and their prices, on the Quidenham website:

 In the archives